Canon 1D X Mark II vs Nikon D4S

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the D4S has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D4S was succeeded by the Nikon D5.
+Both the 1DX Mark II and the D4S have been discontinued, but can regularly be found used on eBay.
+The D4S was replaced by the Nikon D5, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X Mark II and the Nikon D4S?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.